Payroll Policy - General Settings

 B. Payroll Rounding Method

-iii) Net Pay Rounding - You may select how to round up net pay
+• Net Pay Rounding – Defines how the final net pay amount is rounded.

 C. Salary